phpagil/amplify-to-do-list/README.md

 ## Purpose of project
 * This is a simple app for me to practice new skills:
-  * Using React Hooks, and useContext for state management.
+  * Using React Hooks, and useContext and useReducer for state management.
   * Using AWS Cognito for user Management.
   * Using GraphQL with DynamoDB.
 * Also practised unit testing in React with Jest.